Maclanren/I2C_Scanner/README.md

 done**"

 Notes on the Code
+ Initialization:
- Initialization: The Wire.begin() function initializes the I2C bus, and Serial.begin(115200) sets up the serial communication at a baud rate of 115200.
+   The Wire.begin() function initializes the I2C bus, and Serial.begin(115200) sets up the serial communication at a baud rate of 115200.
+ Scanning:
- Scanning: The for loop iterates through all possible I2C addresses (from 1 to 127).
-For each address, it attempts to communicate using Wire.beginTransmission(address) and checks the result with     Wire.endTransmission().
+   The for loop iterates through all possible I2C addresses (from 1 to 127).
+   For each address, it attempts to communicate using Wire.
+   beginTransmission(address) and checks the result with Wire.endTransmission().
+ Output:
- Output: If a device responds (error == 0), its address is printed.
+   If a device responds (error == 0), its address is printed.
    If there is an unknown error (error == 4), it prints an error message.
    If no devices are found, it prints "No I2C devices found".
  This program allows you to easily detect and confirm the addresses of I2C devices connected to the ESP32.

 ![图片描述](https://github.com/Maclanren/I2C_Scanner/blob/main/I2c-scan.png?raw=true)